 What is an animal foster parent/family?

-An animal foster parent/family provides temporary, in-home care for friendly kittens, puppies, cats, dogs, rabbits or other animals in need until they can be placed for adoption.
+An animal foster parent / family provides temporary, in-home care for friendly kittens, puppies, cats, dogs or little critters in need until they can be placed for adoption or transferred to an approved Transfer Partner.

 Why are pet foster parents needed?

-Foster parents maximize the number of animals rescued, they also help to care for animals that would be difficult to care for in a shelter or kennel environment: puppies and kittens who are not strong enough to fight germs, orphaned kittens and puppies, animals recovering from major surgery, or animals needing one-on-one behavior rehabilitation, socialization or a break from the shelter environment.
+Foster parents maximize the number of animals rescued, and they also help to care for animals that would be difficult to care for in the shelter environment.
+This could be due to being young and not strong enough to fight germs, orphaned kittens that need supportive care, animals recovering from major surgery, animals needing some one-on-one behavioral rehabilitation or socialization and finally, some animals just need a break from the shelter environment.

 How long would I keep a foster animal?

 The length of time a foster home is needed depends on the reason for fostering.
-Typically, pets stay in a foster home for two to 12 weeks.
+Typically, pets stay in a foster home for 2 - 12 weeks.

 Can I choose a particular animal to foster?